francisconlm/mapps/README.md

 I'm trying to do an Rails Map Application.

-I want to add different markers for different categorys.
+v0.3- added different markers for different categorys.
 Each category will have a different icon.
-I want to list places by category also
+      now is possible to list places by category also

 v0.2- Added list with point in maps
       added directions from user browser location